The Ultimate Guide to the Best Gig Apps in 2024

 Cons: Income can vary, physical work and heavy lifting can be involved.

-Turo allows you to rent out your car to others and is a unique way to earn passive income, especially if you have a vehicle that you don't use often.
+Turo allows you to rent out your car to others and is a unique way to earn passive income.
+This is especially true if you have a vehicle that you don't use often.
 Turo handles the insurance and booking, making it easy to manage.

 Pros: Passive income, easy to use, insurance included.